z3spinner/sclng-backend-test-v1/README.md

 4. Process the results in parallel to retrieve information concerning the programming languages they use.
 5. Filter data based on user search
 6. Aggregate data and view statistics from Git repositories with the language selected.

-**QUESTIONS**

-* Authenticated / Unauthenticated requests?
-  * May I assume that we are making unauthenticated requests to the Github API, which limited to 60 requests per hour?
-* May I assume that filtering is carried after the response from Github?
-The final response would have <=100 results.

 _Example response:_